-Fast, secure, deploy-anywhere technology for fast-moving companies
+Agile, secure, deploy-anywhere technology for fast-moving companies

 It doesn’t matter whether you want to deploy a NoSQL database, web farm or cloud.
 Ubuntu has the performance and versatility you need.
 Certified by leading hardware OEMs and with comprehensive deployment tools, so you can get the most from your infrastructure.

-Our regular release cycle means that we support most of the latest applications.
+Our regular release cycle helps means that we support most of the latest applications.
 And our lean initial install and integrated deployment and orchestration technologies makes Ubuntu Server a great solution for simple deployment and management at scale.

-Scale without restrictions
+Scale without limits

 A release schedule you can depend on

-Stay up-to-date with free and regular updates and upgrades
+Stay up-to-date with regular updates and upgrades

-Support and systems management
+Landscape — support and systems management

 Juju — service orchestration